 DLPC, or dilauroyl phosphatidylcholine, lessons the likelihood of fat being deposited into tissues as it decreases the levels of proteins associated with the formation of triglycerides (including SREBP-1c, a key regulator of fat) and fatty acids (14).
 Taking these supplements may help lower the risk of non-alcoholic fatty liver disease (NAFLD).
 This is important as the only known strategy for NAFLD management is lifestyle modification (18).

 Leptin, the obesity hormone: Regarding weight loss and human trials, phosphatidylcholine is shown to help women loose weigh (25) with no side effects, while improving fat metabolism.
 It helps to lower the production of a hormone called leptin.
-For those of us who are aging this may be important as age usually brings about weight gain and increased adipose fat deposits (34).
+For those of us who are aging, this may be important as age usually brings about weight gain and increased adipose fat deposits (34).

 Leptin effects several areas of the brain besides appetite.
 It can impact neuroprotection, memory, motivation, learning, and general cognitive functions, as well as growth, reproduction, metabolism, and energy expenditure (54).
 If leptin production becomes disrupted, either by being overweight/obese or underweight/lacking proper nutrition, it effects how neurons function and cognition or thought processes (54).
-So, bringing leptin back into balance by making the brain more sensitive to it may help improve cognitive, and other, functions.
+So, bringing leptin back into balance by making the brain more sensitive to it may helps improve cognitive, and other, functions.

 Leptin is the hormone that fat cells produce to help bring on a feeling of fullness or satiety, to signal the brain that the body has the ability to produce the energy it needs (36).
 You would think that the more leptin produced the better, the less a person would eat.
 But, the opposite is true.
 People who are overweight or obese tend to be leptin resistance or insensitive, which is associated with reward eating, or eating beyond caloric energy requirements.
 Conversely, emotional eating may lead to leptin insensitivity as people stop recognising a feeling of fullness (35).